castle/castle-ruby/README.md

   # Sometimes, Cloud providers do not use consistent IP addresses to proxy requests.
   # In this case, the client IP is usually preserved in a custom header.
 Example:
   # Cloudflare preserves the client request in the 'Cf-Connecting-Ip' header.
-  # It would be used like so: configuration.ip_headers=['Cf-Connecting-Ip']
+  # It would be used like so: config.ip_headers=['Cf-Connecting-Ip']
   config.ip_headers = []

   # If the specified header or X-Forwarded-For default contains a proxy chain with public IP addresses,
-  # then one of the following must be set
+  # then you must choose only one of the following (but not both):
-  # 1. The trusted_proxies value must match the known proxy IP's
+  # 1. The trusted_proxies value must match the known proxy IPs.
+This option is preferable if the IP is static.
-  # 2. The trusted_proxy_depth value must be set to the number of known trusted proxies in the chain (see below)
+  # 2. The trusted_proxy_depth value must be set to the number of known trusted proxies in the chain (see below).
+  # This option is preferable if the IPs are ephemeral, but the depth is consistent.

   # Additionally to make X-Forwarded-For and other headers work better discovering client ip address,
   # and not the address of a reverse proxy server, you can define trusted proxies